 “One is very visible and evident.
 It is the exchange of consent which is signified not only by the joining of hands, but also by the words of consent.
 And this is witnessed by a priest.
 There is the invisible grace, also, which is communicated for their married state of life, and because this grace symbolizes another marriage—the marriage between Christ and His Church.
 That is the meaning of sacramental marriage (and it is found throughout the Epistles of Paul).”

-In order to be married at Holy Trinity Parish, you must first meet with Paul & Carol Quist, members of our pastoral team responsible for marriage & family ministry.
+In order to be married at Holy Trinity Parish, you must first meet with one of our priests to discuss your readiness for Christian marriage, prepare the documents required for marriage, and plan for the ceremony itself.
 Please contact the parish at least 6 months prior to the proposed marriage date to arrange a meeting.
-A preparation course is mandatory, and our parish office can fill you in on specific details.
+All couples preparing for marriage must attend a marriage preparation course, and our parish office can fill you in on specific details.

 Please call the parish office at 780-960-0135 or email firstname.lastname@example.org. for more information.